CFA-Institute-RPC/.github/profile/README.md

 **RPC Labs** is where finance meets technology.
 Powered by the [CFA Institute Research & Policy Center (RPC)](https://rpc.cfainstitute.org/), it’s a collaborative community for finance professionals, data scientists, and developers to create open-source tools, share knowledge, and drive innovation at the intersection of finance, data science, and AI/ML.

-Our mission is to foster open collaboration among CFA members, candidates, and tech enthusiasts.
+Our mission is to foster open collaboration among CFA Institute  members, candidates, and tech enthusiasts.
 With tools and projects tailored to the financial industry, RPC Labs is building an inclusive space where everyone can contribute, learn, and grow.

 ---